practicusai/docs/docs/technical-tutorial/extras/generative-ai/ecomm-sdk/memory-chabot.md

     suggested_questions = [
-        "What is the overall customer satisfaction for this product?", "Are there any common complaints about this product?", "What do most customers like about this product?"
+        "What is the overall customer satisfaction for this product?", "Are there any common complaints about this product?", "What do most customers like about this product?", ]
-    ]
     for question in suggested_questions:
         st.sidebar.write(f"- {question}")